Why do people buy?

 We’ve all been burned at some point, so we all have that inner skeptic within us.

-That’s why building TRUST with your prospects must be one of your main goals.
+That's why building TRUST with your prospects must be one of the main goals of any network marketing strategy, especially one online.

 Your prospects must like and trust you